-The 2015 Strengths Meta-Analysis looked at both individual-level interventions and business-/workgroup-level interventions.
+The 2015 meta-analysis looked at both individual-level interventions and business-/workgroup-level interventions.
 The research included 43 studies with 1.2 million individuals in 45 countries.
 The study linked strengths interventions to six business outcomes that include employee engagement, customer engagement, turnover and safety.
-(Download the full 2018 Strengths Meta-Analysis report.)

 Great strengths coaches employ interventions that make measurable differences in every person they coach.
 These interventions do not have to be complicated and difficult.
 The most straightforward general definition of strengths-based development is this: Individuals take the assessment and then are made aware of their natural talents.

 The 2015 Gallup meta-analysis contains powerful findings.
 One such finding is that interventions can be developed and used across different organizations with a high level of confidence.
 Another key finding shows that only a few hours of strengths usage are needed to maximize people's chances of happiness and to reduce their chances of anger.
 The Gallup research team stated that one of the most remarkable and practical implications of the meta-analysis is that simple, straightforward interventions generate meaningful changes.
 Even if we coach a person for just one session, there are tremendous opportunities to help our clients become aware of their natural talents and then to aim and apply these talents as strengths.